steelbrain/scandir/README.md

 # ScanDir

-`sb-scandir` is a node module that supports simple file scanning with some sugar features.
+`@steelbrain/scan-dir` (formerly `sb-scandir`) is a node module that supports simple file scanning with some sugar features.

 ## Installation

 ```
-npm install --save sb-scandir
+npm install --save @steelbrain/scan-dir
 ```

 ## API